- Is economics for me?

 TOTAL = 15

-Core Economics courses are offered every semester.
-Many elective courses are offered every Fall and Spring semesters.
-Some elective courses are offered less frequently.
+The Department offers core economics courses every semester.
+The Department offers many elective courses every Fall and Spring semesters, while offering some elective courses less frequently.
 A small number of elective courses are offered in the Summer.
-Your advisor can help you plan your schedule.

-Introductory economics, microeconomics, and macroeconomics are regularly offered during the summer session.
-Due to the small summer sessions, staffing usually permits only one other economics course.
+The Department offers introductory economics, microeconomics, and macroeconomics are regularly during the summer session.
+Due to the small number of students enrolled in summer sessions, staffing usually permits only one other economics course.

-If I plan to take an economics course at another institution, check with the Director of Undergraduate Programs regarding the transfer of credit hours to the University of Kansas.
+If you plan to take an economics course at another institution, check with the Department's Undergraduate Advisor regarding the transfer of credit hours to the University of Kansas.
 Do this before enrolling at another university.

-The department awards scholarships to outstanding upper-division students based on academic achievement.
-The prestigious A.J.
-Boynton Scholarships are awarded to sophomores and juniors.
-Contact the department for details.
+The Department issues scholarships to outstanding upper-division students based on academic achievement.
+See Awards and Scholarships page for more information.

 You have a lot of options because KU has hundreds of programs from which to choose.
 As a student in the College of Liberal Arts and Sciences, you will be taking courses in many subjects.
-One of them will lead you toward a major and a career you will enjoy.
+They will eventually lead you toward a major and a career that best suits your interests and skills.